wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getUserAssignableProjects"

-    To get list of users that match the search string and can be assigned issues for all the given projects, use getUserAssignableProjects.
+    To get a list of users (that match the search string) that can be assigned to all projects, use `getUserAssignableProjects`.

     <table>
         <tr>